 Embalmment – This is the hygienic treatment of a body.
 Embalming is common if the family decided to have the body available to view as it preserves the appearance of the deceased.
 Embalming is not essential.

 Administration – Administration involves the funeral directors making all necessary arrangements and documentation.
 Most people choose to arrange a funeral by using a funeral director service, meaning a fee has to be paid for administration.
 However, it is possible to arrange a funeral without a funeral director, as long as there are family and friends who can carry out the process.

 Coffin – A coffin (or casket) is essential in a funeral and therefore the cost of buying one is unavoidable.
 However, some are much more expensive than others, so if you are on a tight budget you could opt for a lower priced one.

 Hearse & funeral cars – A hearse is needed to carry the coffin to where the funeral is held.
-Funeral cars to transport family of the deceased is optional and as they can be quite expensive, you could make your own arrangements.
+Funeral cars to transport family of the deceased are optional and, as they can be quite expensive, you could make your own arrangements.

 Staff – When using a funeral director, they will provide staff for the day of the funeral and the fee for this will be included in the total.
 An undertaker is present at a funeral, a driver of the hearse and pall-bearers to carry the coffin.
 Some families decide to have family members carry their loved ones coffin instead of pall-bearers – making them optional.

 Death certificate – A death certificate is a required document for a funeral.
 You can register a death and receive a certificate for a small fee.

 Cremation or Burial – The average cost of a cremation is £3,858 and for a burial it is £4,975.
 It is entirely your decision on which to have.
 You could also opt for a cheaper ‘direct cremation’, which involves cremating the body without a ceremony and is priced at roughly £1,712.